Healthy Nut Choices

-While nutrition experts once shied away from nuts due to their relatively high fat content, we now know better—the fats in nuts are mainly the heart-healthy unsaturated ones.
-What’s more, nuts are rich in fiber and pack a healthy dose of protein, which provide key nutrients and help us feel full.
+While nutrition experts once shied away from nuts due to their relatively high-fat content, we now know better—the fats in nuts are mainly the heart-healthy unsaturated ones.
+What’s more, nuts are rich in fiber and pack a healthy dose of protein, which provides key nutrients and helps us feel full.
 But although all nuts pack health benefits, they’re not all created equal.
 Read on for the facts on some of the most popular nut varieties.
 And remember: Any nut loses some of its nutritional value when it’s doused in salt.

 Vital Stats: Each one-ounce serving has 163 calories, 6 grams of protein, 3.5 grams of fiber and 14 grams of fat (3.4 grams polyunsaturated, 8.8 grams monounsaturated).

 Surprising Fact: Almonds may provide 20 percent fewer calories than currently believed—our bodies can’t absorb all of the fat in them by the time they’re digested, according to a study in the American Journal of Clinical Nutrition.